|

 Drum Smokers

-Drum smokers rely primarily on charcoal for heat, with wood added for flavor.
+Drum smokers also rely primarily on charcoal for heat, with hardwood added to provide smoke flavor.

 How wood behaves in drum smokers